-A candidate for admission to the Academy must be in good medical condition and must meet the requirements for appointment as a U.S. Naval Reserve midshipman.
+A candidate for admission to the Academy must be in good medical condition and must meet the requirements for an Appointment as a U.S. Navy Reserve midshipman.
 Medical examinations are conducted by a service academy examining facility designated by the U.S. Department of Defense Medical Examination Review Board (DODMERB), and a final decision on a candidate's physical and medical qualifications is made by that board.
-All candidates must be physically and medically qualified for appointment by DODMERB by 16 April of the year of entrance.
+All candidates must be physically and medically qualified by DoDMERB for an Appointment.

 IMPORTANT NOTE: The CFA (Candidate Fitness Assessment) is not the same as the DoDMERB medical exam.
-Passing CFA scores must be received by the Academy no later than the 1 March application deadline (refer to the section in this website that provides information on the CFA) Do not confuse the 16 April DoDMERB medical qualification deadline with the 1 March application and CFA deadline.
-These are two separate application requirements with two distinct deadlines.
+Passing CFA scores must be received by the Admissions Office no later than the 1 March application deadline (refer to the section in this website that provides information on the CFA).

 A candidate must have minimum uncorrected visual acuity of 20/400 in each eye, correctable to 20/20 in each eye.
 The refractive error to correct the vision to 20/20 must not be greater than plus or minus 6.0 diopters in any meridian; there cannot be more than 3.00 diopters of astigmatism present; and the maximum difference in power between the eyes may not exceed 3.50 diopters.
 The candidate must satisfactorily pass the pseudoisochromatic plate test (PIP).
 Any prospective candidate who has been diagnosed with substandard color vision is not eligible for further consideration.
 Upon reporting to the Academy, all plebes are subject to an eye examination.
 Those who fail to meet the Academy's visual requirements at that time will be disenrolled